Noddyoficial/MiniMeshT/README.md

 I encourage you to use this as a basis for your own client, if you like myself also don't feel like depending on the official libraries and protos.

-All you really need are these files, which 1194 lines of code as of writing (2025-09-22).
-Note this includes the proto library!
+All you really need are these files, which are 1194 lines of code as of writing (2025-09-22).
+Note this includes the proto library `pb.py`, and proto schema definitions embedded in `mesht_device.py`!

  * mesht_device.py
  * transport_ble.py